-planning: kitchen lighting
+planning: kitchen lighting scheme

 Kitchen lighting can be confusing but let us help with the basics on how to plan your lighting scheme effectively.
 Move over kitchen spotlights, move in kitchen pendants.